Mitochondrial Medicine Regional – Birmingham, AL

 The Children’s Hospital Medical Center of Akron designates this live activity for a maximum of 5.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Ohio State Medical Association (OSMA) through the joint providership of Children’s Hospital Medical Center of Akron, The United Mitochondrial Disease Foundation, and the Foundation for Mitochondrial Medicine.
 The Children’s Hospital Medical Center of Akron is accredited by the OSMA to provide continuing medical education for physicians.

 SPEAKERS & DISCLOSURES

 The potential for a conflict of interest may be considered to exist if a faculty member has any relevant interest or other relationship with the manufacturer of any commercial product discussed in her/his presentation.

 As required by the Accreditation Council for Continuing Medical Education (ACCME), each speaker is required to complete a Speaker Disclosure Form which outlines any relationship the speaker has with any commercial company whose products he/she will be discussing.
 The prospective audience must be made aware of the affiliation/financial interest by an acknowledgment in the program or syllabus or in the faculty listing.

 The intent of this policy is not to prevent a speaker from making a presentation.
 It is intended only that any potential conflict of interest should be identified openly so that the listeners may form their own judgments about the presentation with the full disclosure of the facts.

-To come – presenters who have a financial arrangement or affiliation with an organization or company:
+The following presenter (or planning committee member) has a financial arrangement or affiliation with an organization or company:

 2017 Regional Symposium Planning Committee